DanielWilliamClarke/Lumiere/README.md

 ## User Authorization

-This app implements basic authorization, in reality we would be storeing credentials securely, We could also require the user to pass a signed JWT and authenticate with a trusted external service to ensure the user is entitled to access the account encoded in the JWT
+This app implements basic authorization, in reality we would be storing credentials securely, We could also require the user to pass a signed JWT and authenticate with a trusted external service to ensure the user is entitled to access the account encoded in the JWT

 ```bash